Formula to Calculate Growth Rate of a Company

 Growth rate formula is used to calculate the annual growth of the company for the particular period and according to which value at the beginning is subtracted from the value at the end and the resultant is then divided by the value at the beginning.

 Growth Rate can be defined as an increase in the value of an asset, individual investment, cash stream or a portfolio, over the period of a year.
 This is the most basic growth rate that can be calculated.
 There are few other advanced types to calculate growth rate among them average annual growth rate and compound annual growth rate.

-The Growth rate equation is very easy and simple to use.
 Below are the steps that are required to calculate the growth rate.

 - Step 1: Find out the beginning value of the asset, individual investment, cash stream.